-Figure 15 presents the graph of Check-Ins over time.
+And here, in Figure 15 below, we have the graph of Check-Ins over time.
 Check-Ins are when the user inputs data about their day into the app.
-Check-In frequency is a metric of user engagement.
+Check-Ins frequency is a metric of user engagement.

 Figure 15: Graph of users' check-in frequency over time